raydac/mvn-golang/README.md

 - Added flag `ignoreErrorExitCode` to prevent failure for error exit code, it is useful in some test cases.
 - Added parameter `reportsFolder` to define folder where some reports will be placed.
 - Added parameters `outLogFile` and `errLogFile` to save execution console log as files in the report folder.
 By default such reports are not saved.
+- Console log for `test` will be shown in maven log only in verbose mode

 __2.1.0 (28-may-2016)__
 - Output of environment variables has been moved under the `verbose` flag